 USE ONLY THE CORE BREAKOUT EDU KIT ITEMS

 When designing your game, limit the items to the core kit items.
 Many teachers already own kits and they won't have to purchase additional items to play your game.
 The Breakout EDU Multilocks (both the ABC and Directional wheels) have 5 letters/arrows, so please provide combinations that will work with those.
 If you included additional materials for the game, please ensure that they are considered optional so that everyone with a kit has all the things they need to play the game.

 LIMIT THE TOTAL NUMBER OF PRINTABLES

-If you were setting this game up in your class, consider a prep time that would be something that you would want to tackle.
-If possible, try to save any printable resources as a single PDF.
+If you were setting this game up in your class, consider a prep time that would be something you would want to tackle.
+If possible, please save printable resources as a single PDF.
 Also limit consumable items.
 Work to create puzzles that may be used many times and are not worksheets.

 USE A SINGLE GOOGLE DRIVE FOLDER FOR GAME ASSETS

 Upload your game resources ( PDF format is best) into a Google Drive folder.
 This way people playing the game will easily be able to access all the content they need from one place.
 Please check the Drive folder's settings so that anyone with the link may view the contents.

 INCLUDE REFLECTION QUESTIONS FOR YOUR GAME

 Please include 5 Reflection Card questions with your game.
-These are questions that relate to your game that can be asked during the debrief.
+These are questions that relate to the content of your game that can be asked during the debrief.
+Be creative and avoid including questions that are already addressed in the Breakout EDU Reflection Cards.

 INCLUDE A VIDEO TUTORIAL